As a developer you will need some extra requirements

 You can confirm everything compiles correctly by executing:

-Most eFeatures are fairly easy to implement in Python, so it is advised to first write a Python implementation of your eFeature, and to add it Nose tests.
-Then, while you are implementing the code in C++ you can easily compare the results to the Nose test.
+Most eFeatures are fairly easy to implement in Python, so it is advised to first write a Python implementation of your eFeature, and to add a test to it.
+Then, while you are implementing the code in C++ you can easily compare the results to the test.

-Some test data is available here , but you can of course add your own traces.
+Some test data is available at this link , but you can of course add your own traces.

 The easiest way to run the tests is by executing:

 Add the documentation of the new eFeature to this file:

 Please provide some pseudo-Python code for the eFeature.

 It can be viewed by opening: